-Look to enhance the day opportunity offer with a blended approach of day opportunity buildings and community organisations.
+Day Opportunities 1: Look to enhance the day opportunity offer with a blended approach of day opportunity buildings and community organisations.

-Investigate investment in micro-providers to encourage a range of local, smaller services for specific needs.
+Day Opportunities 2: Investigate investment in micro-provision to encourage a range of local, smaller services for specific needs.

-Day opportunity offer to cater for those with complex needs who do need a building base for essentials such as personal care, eating and drinking and personal safety e.g., older people with dementia, people with complex physical, learning or behavioural needs.
+Day Opportunities 3: Day opportunity offer to cater for those with complex needs who do need a building base for essentials such as personal care, eating and drinking and personal safety e.g., older people with dementia, people with complex physical, learning or behavioural needs.

-Larger building-based day opportunities to provide a community hub for access to all for activities/sessions.
+Day Opportunities 4: Larger building-based day opportunities to provide a community hub for access to all for activities/sessions.

-Encourage a digital provision of day opportunities where appropriate, but being mindful of the needs and benefits of people being able to meet others face to face.
+Day Opportunities 5: Encourage a digital provision of day opportunities where appropriate, but being mindful of the needs and benefits of people being able to meet others face to face.

-Addressing concerns about age requirements and provision of services as an adult, for those in transition to adult services (up to 25 years of age).
+Day Opportunities 6: Addressing concerns about age requirements and provision of services as an adult, for those in transition to adult services (up to 25 years of age).
 Link with Preparing for Adulthood project to bridge this gap.

-Work within budget to achieve identified financial savings (see Financial Information page 34) and reinvestment in a blended approach of day opportunity buildings and community organisations provision (see Building-based Day Service Review page 36) and the priorities agreed in the strategy.
+Day Opportunities 7: Work within budget to achieve identified financial savings (see Financial Information section on page 26) and reinvestment in a blended approach of day opportunity buildings and community organisations provision (see Building Based Day Service Review section on page 28) and the priorities agreed in the strategy.

-Supported Employment Review
+Priority 2: Supported Employment Review